-Brief: Manjaro-Architect is a command line net installer that lets you install Manjaro from a minimal ISO by downloading other components of your choice from the internet.
+Brief: Manjaro-Architect was a command line net installer that lets you install Manjaro from a minimal ISO by downloading other components of your choice from the internet.

 In late March, the development team behind Manjaro announced the creation of Manjaro Architect.
-This makes it easy to install Manjaro the way you want.
-Recently, I took it for a spin.
-These are my finding.
+This made it easy to install Manjaro the way you want.
+I took it for a spin more than five years ago.
+These were my findings.

 What is Architect?